Python-PyQt/PyQt6-Docs/descriptions/QtCore/QProcess-c.rst

 `QProcess <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qprocess>`_ then enters the :sip:ref:`~PyQt6.QtCore.QProcess.ProcessState.Starting` state, and when the program has started, `QProcess <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qprocess>`_ enters the :sip:ref:`~PyQt6.QtCore.QProcess.ProcessState.Running` state and emits :sip:ref:`~PyQt6.QtCore.QProcess.started`.

 `QProcess <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qprocess>`_ allows you to treat a process as a sequential I/O device.
-You can write to and read from the process just as you would access a network connection using QTcpSocket.
+You can write to and read from the process just as you would access a network connection using :sip:ref:`~PyQt6.QtNetwork.QTcpSocket`.
 You can then write to the process's standard input by calling write(), and read the standard output by calling read(), readLine(), and getChar().
-Because it inherits :sip:ref:`~PyQt6.QtCore.QIODevice`, `QProcess <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qprocess>`_ can also be used as an input source for QXmlReader, or for generating data to be uploaded using QNetworkAccessManager.
+Because it inherits :sip:ref:`~PyQt6.QtCore.QIODevice`, `QProcess <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qprocess>`_ can also be used as an input source for QXmlReader, or for generating data to be uploaded using :sip:ref:`~PyQt6.QtNetwork.QNetworkAccessManager`.

 When the process exits, `QProcess <https://doc.qt.io/qt-6/qtcore-changes-qt6.html#qprocess>`_ reenters the :sip:ref:`~PyQt6.QtCore.QProcess.ProcessState.NotRunning` state (the initial state), and emits :sip:ref:`~PyQt6.QtCore.QProcess.finished`.